National Bird Events

 -

-Where: Oakwood, 675 Jamisons Road Upper Nile, NSWWhat: For three decades, Birdlife Southern NSW has been dedicated to protecting the endangered Regent Honeyeaters by planting trees in the beautiful Capertee Valley.
-Join our passionate team of volunteers and help us create a brighter future for these beautiful birds.
+For three decades, BirdLife Southern NSW has been dedicated to protecting the endangered Regent Honeyeaters by planting trees in the beautiful Capertee Valley.
+Help to create a brighter future for these beautiful birds.
 There is no charge to attend the planting and bird walk activities.
-We also offer a limited number of tickets that include dinner on the Saturday evening for a small charge.
-Volunteers will need to arrange their own accommodation.
-There are lots of available options in the Capertee Valley NSW, including B&B, cottages and camping.
+There are also a limited number of tickets that include dinner on the Saturday evening for a small charge.
+You will need to arrange your own accommodation, with lots of options nearby.

 -